vigraph/vg-ui-web/README.md

 You'll need npm installed, of course (`sudo apt install npm`) but it will take care of the rest!

-By default the app will connect to http://localhost:33381 which is the default REST interface port provided by the local server on the same machine.
-If you want to connect to another server, you can change it in `src/lib/json/GraphConfig.json`.
+By default the Web app will connect to http://localhost:33381 which is the default REST interface port provided by the local ViGraph engine server on the same machine.
+If you want to connect to another server, you can change the URL in `src/lib/json/GraphConfig.json`.